undergroundwebdesigns/microanywhere/microAnywhere/readme.txt

 [Extended instructions are available here...](http://www.undergroundwebdesigns.com/micro-anywhere-wordpress.html).

 This plugin is under active development: if you experience problems, please first make sure you have the latest version installed.
-Feature requests, bug reports and comments can be submitted [here](http://www.undergroundwebdesigns.com/micro-anywhere-wordpress.html).
+Feature requests, bug reports and comments can be submitted to bugs[at]undergroundwebdesigns.com.

 == Installation ==